 - The student must have and maintain a high school grade point average of at least a 3.25 on a 4.0 scale - Students in grades 10-12 are not required to submit standardized test scores to be enrolled in dual credit or Dual Enrollment courses.
-In order to ensure the success of students in grade 9, freshmen must score at the 90th percentile or above on the ACT or SAT before being eligible to enroll in dual credit/enrollment courses. - The student may not take more than 18 credit hours of college classes during any one academic year
+In order to ensure the success of students in grade 9, freshmen must score at the 90th percentile or above on the ACT or SAT before being eligible to enroll in dual credit/enrollment courses. - The course in which the student is enrolling is not crosslisted with an MBTS masters-level course - The student may not take more than 18 credit hours of college classes during any one academic year